johnmidgley/opencola-alpha/README.md

 Welcome to the OpenCola alpha.
 We look forward to hearing your feedback and getting help ironing out the wrinkles.

 While most of the foundation is complete, there are some key missing features that we're working on.
-The most noticiable one is that you can only save links - we do not yet support adding arbitrary files (e.g. images, pdfs, etc).
-This is next on our list to complete.

 Feel free to add issues your come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo.
 We have also set up a forum on discord to help users as well as let them help each other.